 Farrell Greenwald Brenner is excited to join the Center during a period of growth and action, and to bring her passion for LGBTQ history and justice, feminism, community-building and The X-Files to the table as Director of Programs and Services.
 Prior to this position she served as the Center’s Program Specialist for a year and a half.
 Farrell serves on the board of the Rhinebeck Theatre Society, is a member of Congregation Emmanuel of the Hudson Valley, and is a new skater with the Mid-Hudson Misfits Roller Derby.
-She is a queer troublemaker and a Dana Scully enthusiast and this year published her first book a collection of poetry, with Headmistress Press.
-As a recent graduate of Syracuse University, Farrell comes with years of experience as editor-in-chief of The OutCrowd Magazine, Syracuse University’s LGBTQ publication.
+She is a queer troublemaker and a Dana Scully enthusiast and in 2017 published her first book, a collection of poetry, with Headmistress Press.
 Born and raised in Orange County, NY, she has served her community there as a Mental Health Association helpline volunteer since 2013.
-Farrell graduated with a degree in women’s & gender studies and citizenship & civic engagement and a minor in Russian.
 She also speaks French and some Polish, and wants to learn Yiddish by 2030.